Information about ozone used for koi ponds

 Ozone makes my pond sterile.

-Getting a pond sterile with the amounts of ozone that are usually advised is virtually impossible.
+Making a pond sterile with the amounts of ozone that are usually advised is virtually impossible.
 If used incorrectly, free ozone can enter the pond water (the aforementioned ozone bubbles / residual ozone) which has adverse consequences for your fish.
-The consequences of this can be confused with a sterile pond.
+The consequences of this can however be confused with a sterile pond.
 This irritates the mucous membrane of the koi and in extreme cases, holes can even appear in the skin.

-Strictly speaking, this is true under certain conditions.
+Strictly speaking, this is true under certain circumstances.
 At a pH higher than 7, ammonium can be oxidized (it does not break down) to nitrate.
 However, this process takes a very long time.
 The influence of ozone on ammonium is only significant at a pH greater than 9.

 In a pond, ozone will therefore hardly affect ammonium.
 To give you an idea, at a pH of 9, ozone can halve the ammonium concentration in 15 minutes.
 At a pH of 8.4 this takes longer than 30 minutes!
 In addition, there is usually so much organic pollution in ponds to oxidize that the ozone has already been used before it can do anything with ammonium at all.
 For a pond we can therefore safely say that ozone has no influence on the oxidation of ammonia and ammonium.